 Here you will find detailled information regarding visa and residence permit for the period before and after the matriculation, classified in various groups

 - from countries requiring or not requiring visas

 - from the border region

 - for familiy members

 Important: Make sure to apply for the appropriate type of visa, e.g. do not apply for a tourist visa if actually a visa for educational purpose is needed.
 Make also sure not to buy the flight ticket before having received your visa; as visa processes might get delayed often.

 Employed by the University of Basel

-The STAFF PORTAL (see also quick link at the very bottom) leads you to all information, contact persons, documents and further references related to your employment.
+The INTRANET (see also quick link at the very bottom) leads you to all information, contact persons, documents and further references related to your employment.
 Important information can be found in addition in the filing basked DOCUMENTS (see on the very top of this website).
 The following highlights the essential topics.